pdugas/Perl-Dugas/README.md

 CONTENTS
 --------
-This is the top-level directory of the Perl-Dugas package.
+This is the top-level directory of the perl-Dugas package.
 It contains the following files and subdirectories:

 * `bin/` - Example programs